matomo-org/matomo-sdk-ios/README.md

 ##Change log

+* Version 3.1.1 Bug fixes
 * Version 3.1.0 adds support for content tracking (ads and banners)
-* Version 3.0.0 contains contains major changes.
+* Version 3.0.0 contains major changes.
 The auth_token has been removed for security reasons and the api for instantiating the tracker has changed slightly.
 Several new features has been added - custom events, ecommerce tracking, campaigns and more.
 This version only works with Piwik 2.8 and up.
 * Version 2.5.2 contains an important fix for supporting the Piwik 2.0 bulk request API.
 Users still using Piwik 1.X can enable the old bulk request format by following the [instructions above](#bulk-dispatching).
 * Version 2.5 contains many new features, including tracking social interaction, exceptions and searches.
 All events are prefixed according to its type to provide grouping and structure in the Piwik web interface.
 This would be the preferred behaviour for most developers but it can be turned off if interfering with an existing structure.
 * Version 2.0 is a complete rewrite of the PiwikTracker, now based on AFNetworking and supporting CocoaPods.
 The interface is not backwards compatible, however it should be a small task migrating existing apps.